Moving Into a New Home: A Checklist

 • Doctor’s offices

-Additionally, consider sending out a moving announcement to update your friends and family and provide your new address.
+Additionally, consider sending out a moving announcement to update your friends and family to provide them with your new address.

 Related posts